Forensic Pathology Facility | Completed in 2017 | CM/GC-at-Risk | Architect of Record | Public Art

 SAN FRANCISCO, CALIFORNIA, USA KMD served as Architect of Record for the relocation of The Office of the Chief Examiner for the City and County of San Francisco.
 It is a creative and adaptive re-use of an existing single-story concrete tilt up building; creating a two-story contemporary, highly sustainable facility, designed to current building standards to satisfy the current and future needs of the Office of the Chief Medical Examiner.
 The new building design transforms the existing building envelope into an appropriately modern concept, maintains an approachable human scale and provides a greatly improved level of architectural detail and site landscaping concepts that reflect a modern, efficient and safe workplace for the users and relates well to the surrounding neighborhood.

 The facility is comprised of a large forensic medical complex (including a Bio-Safety Level 3, Isolation Autopsy Suite), field investigation facilities, as well as administrative and support services.
 Programmatic and first responder functions include a medical complex, forensics laboratory, administration, field investigations, building support and public functions.
-Construction will be completed Fall 2017.
 (In collaboration with McClaren, Wilson and Lawrie, Inc., as forensic science facility design specialists, Crime Lab Design as Bridging Architect and Clark Construction as General Contractor).

 LEED Gold Certification expected.